Azuriom/Azuriom/README.md

 You can find system requirements and installation guide on our [documentation](https://azuriom.com/docs/installation).

-You can find the documentation for launching a docker development environment at [INSTALL.md](docker/INSTALL.md)

 ## Community

 You can ask for support and talk on our [Discord server](https://azuriom.com/discord).